NP-membership for the boundary-boundary art-gallery problem: Introduction

-One very important example of a CCSP is linear programming.
+Linear programming is essentially a type of CCSP.
 In 1983, Megiddo \cite{LinearFeasibility} gave a strongly polynomial time algorithm for determining feasibility of a linear programming instance where each constraint involves at most $2$ variables.
 In 2023, Dadush, Koh, Natura, Olver, and V\'{e}gh \cite{LinearOptimality} gave a strongly polynomial time algorithm for determining optimality for these instances.
-The best known algorithms for general linear programming run in only weakly polynomial time.
+The best known algorithms for general linear programming run in only weakly polynomial time, in the sense that the number of arithmetic operations needed depends on the bit-complexity of the input coefficients.